 In 2018, EQUASS (European Quality in Social Services) renewed its certification of the EQUASS Assurance for our Emergency, Supported Housing and Tenancy Sustainment Services.
 We are participating in the roll out of the Dublin Region Homeless Executive's National Quality Standards Framework (NQSF) for homeless services in Ireland.

 Risk Management

-Risk is managed in line with Dublin Simon Community's existing risk management framework.
+Risk is managed in line with our existing risk management framework.